gluster/glusterfs/doc/admin-guide/en-US/markdown/admin_settingup_clients.md

 **To export volumes through CIFS protocol**

 1. Mount a Gluster volume.
-For more information on mounting volumes, see ?.

 2. Setup Samba configuration to export the mount point of the Gluster volume.